Employees

 Unions

-Employees have the right to decide whether to join a union or not.
+Employees have the right to decide whether to join a or not.
 No one is allowed to pressure you to join or not to join.

 Union membership